 Here you will find answers to some of the most common questions from my participants.
-Feel free to send me your questions too.
-At the same time, I want to draw attention to our online info meetings, where I will be available to have a talk that goes a little deeper.
+You are very welcome to send me your questions as well.
+At the same time, I will draw attention to our online information meetings, where I will be available to have a conversation that goes a little more in depth.

-Botswana has one of the oldest and best functioning democracies in Africa, a well-functioning economy and a generally contempt population.
+Botswana has one of the oldest and best functioning democracies in Africa, a well-functioning economy and a generally satisfied population.

-At Richi’s Africa, we have chosen to classify our tours as expeditions and not as safaris.
-Guided by Richi, participants drive the rented four-wheeler through the bush.
+At Richis Africa, we have chosen to classify our trips as expeditions and not as safaris.
+Guided by Richi, the participants themselves drive the rented four-wheel drive vehicles through the African bush.

-Most of the trip we spend the night in tents, which are located on top of the cars.
+For most of the trip, we spend the night in tents, which are placed on top of the cars.

-Yes and no. You can’t just camp out where you want, especially not in the nature reserves.
+Yes and no. As a starting point, you can’t just camp wherever you want, certainly not in the nature reserves.
 So we have booked camp sites for the entire course.
-These differ from the bush itself in that there are toilet facilities, but they are not fenced in, and the animals can move freely anywhere.
+These differ from the bush itself in that there are at least toilet facilities.
+But they are not fenced in and the animals can move freely everywhere.

 It is not dangerous.
 Tourism is Botswana’s third largest source of income.
-If there were tourists who were trampled or bitten to death, this source would quickly dry out.
+If there were tourists who were trampled or bitten to death, this source would quickly dry up.

-Hoses are very sensitive and will always choose to move if they can feel vibrations in the ground when we walk.
-As for the second annoyance – mosquitoes – fortunately, we have a mosquito repellent called Peaceful Sleep, which prevents a mosquito problem very effectively.
+Snakes are very sensitive and will always choose to move if they can feel vibrations in the ground when you are walking.
+As for other critters, mosquitoes are the only thing you’ll potentially notice.
+Fortunately, we have a mosquito net called peaceful sleep, which prevents a possible mosquito problem extremely effectively.

-Since this is an expedition, everything is going on in the bush with the challenges that face us there.
-We cook food over a mixture of gas and bonfires.
+Since this is an expedition, everything takes place in the bush with the challenges that meet us there.
+We cook over a mixture of gas and fire.

-Just like at home, we store food and drinks in a refrigerator.
-The cars we drive in are fully equipped with refrigerators, 1-2 tents on the roof, gas cylinders and all cooking and eating utensils, tables and chairs.
+Just like at home, we store food and drinks in a fridge.
+The cars we drive in are fully equipped with a fridge, 1-2 tents on the roof, gas bottles and all cooking and eating utensils, tables and chairs.
 We are totally self-sufficient when we are in the bush.

 It varies a lot.
-There are really good roads in Botswana, but when we’re in the bush it’s a different matter.
-Conditions can vary greatly from heavy sand to direct flood.
-Therefore, the planned route is always just this, “a planned route”.
-If there are places that are flooded, for example, we find other avenues.
-But wherever we move, we are always surrounded by the most amazing wildlife that Africa has to offer.
+There are really good roads in Botswana, but when we are in the bush, it is a different matter.
+Conditions can vary greatly from heavy sand to direct flooding.
+Therefore, the planned route is always just that, “a planned route” If there are places that are flooded, for example, we find other routes.
+But no matter where we move around, we are always surrounded by the most amazing wildlife that Africa has to offer.

 It is a challenge that we solve together.
-Since we are a group of cars, this is not a problem.
-There is always a car to help us out. (see participants video here).
+As we are a group of cars this is not a problem.
+There is always a car to help us free.

 Then we call for help.
-We always take out helicopter rescue service insurance.
-With Garmin’s “Inreach” satellite phone we can always get in touch with SOS.
+We always take out a helicopter rescue service insurance.
+With the help of Garmin’s “Inreach”, we can always get in touch with SOS.